gilbox/bootless-template/README.md

 @import "lesshat/lesshat";
 ```

-... only a very minimal amount of Bootstrap gets imported to start with.
-To use additional Bootstrap features,
+To use additional Bootstrap features, multiple files usually have to be imported because of all the dependencies.
-multiple files usually have to be imported because of all the dependencies.
 The import code above is copy-and-pasted
 from the first half of bootstrap.less and then some lines are commented out.

 If you end up importing most of the bootstrap less files, it's probably better to load